Igalia/acacia/README.md

 ## Documentation

 Documentation for the different backend APIs can be automatically generated from source code via [Doxygen](https://www.doxygen.nl/download.html), which must be install locally.
-It is off by default; to enable it, pass `-DAXA_BUILD_DOC=ON` to cmake.
+It is off by default; to enable it, pass `-DACACIA_DOCS=ON` to cmake.

 The resulting documentation can be found in: `build/docs/docs/html`

 ## Experimental features

-### Cross-platform API
+### Cross-platform Accessibility Tree (CAT) API

 This is a native C++ library that will eventually abstract the other, platform-specifc APIs, so that developers can target a single API regardless of that provided by the platform.
 This may be useful for some use-cases (e.g, to dump the accessible tree of an application in a cross-platform way).

-The feature is governed by the feature flag `AXA_LIBAXACCESS`, currently OFF by default.
-To enable it, simply pass `-DAXA_LIBAXACCESS=ON` to cmake.
+The feature is governed by the feature flag `ACACIA_CAT`, currently OFF by default.
+To enable it, simply pass `-DACACIA_CAT=ON` to cmake.

 ## License